Who is eligible now for the vaccine in Nevada?

 The COVID-19 vaccine approval process is the same as it is for every U.S. vaccine.
 It’s a very methodical process with numerous independent groups assessing clinical trial data and making recommendations.

-- Among the 36,000+ people who have received a COVID-19 vaccine in clinical trials, no serious safety concerns were observed in the many months following vaccination.
+- Among the 80,000+ people who received a COVID-19 vaccine during clinical trials for now-authorized vaccines, no serious safety concerns were proven.
 It’s rare for a vaccine to have any side effects more than two weeks after getting it.

 - To reflect our population, clinical trial participants include more than a third from racial and ethnic minorities, people over 65, and those with chronic diseases, such as diabetes, obesity, and cardiac disease.